Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 Just think that in your own country, you would never go to a sea food restaurant and order a beef steak!
 And as you know, French food is not a joke.

 I invite you to choose your restaurant in consideration of what you fancy.
-If you don't have a precise idea, just go to a general one but please, don't complain if they don't serve the speciality you were looking for.
+If you don't have a precise idea, just go to a general one but avoid to complain if they don't serve the speciality you were looking for.
 French people don't appreciate when foreigners blame their customs.

-If you want to have a drink in a brasserie or restaurant, follow the same rules than above (wait before to go a table, etc.)
+If you want to have a drink in a brasserie or restaurant, follow the same rules than above: wait before to go to a table, ask the bill at your table, etc.

 If it's a bar, forget all the rules of restaurants!
-Just enter, sit down where you can, order at the counter and pay immediatly.
-Tips are by cash too.
+Just enter, sit down where you can, order at the counter (if you can!) and pay immediatly.
+Tips are only by cash.

-The city of Paris counts 136 museums.
+The city of Paris counts about 130 museums.
 We have museums about everything: fairground arts, dolls, fans, sewers, cinema, smokers, wine, chocolate, perfume...
 Whatever your passion is, there is necessary a museum about it in Paris.

 Add a hundred more in suburb and you obtain an exceptional concentration of culture and heritage.
 How many regions in the world have more or less 300 museums and monuments?